v

 Editorial Process

-All articles, solicited and unsolicited, that are submitted to GE will be subject to the following double blind peer review process, meaning that the author does not know the identity of the reviewer, and vice versa.
+All articles, solicited and unsolicited, that are submitted to GE will be subject to the following single blind peer review process, meaning that the author does not know the identity of the reviewer, but the reviewer knows the identity of the author.

 Step 1: Upon submission, the editorial staff will perform an initial assessment of the manuscript to determine its topical relevance, adherence to the formatting guidelines, and absence of plagiarism related to both textual and scientific content.